waleaot/Logistics-Regression/README.md

 # Logistics-Regression
-Some statistical analysis on regression and log regression usinr R
+Some statistical analysis on regression and log regression using R